-Emergency preparedness means being ready to reacts or response to a broad range of emergency situations that can occur at anytime and anywhere.
+Emergency preparedness means being ready to react or respond to a broad range of emergency situations that can occur at anytime and anywhere.
 Widespread use of nuclear technologies in application as diverse as industry, medicine, agriculture etc. in Malaysia, means that more possibility of accident can happen.
 In recent year, most countries including Malaysia are very concern about emergencies arising from malicious use of radioactive material or 'dirty bomb'.

 In Nuclear Malaysia, emergency preparedness and response are given very top priority by the top management.
-On-site Emergency Response Plan (ERP) is in place and recently has been revised.
+On-site Emergency Response Plan (ERP) is in place and has been recently revised.
 On the other hand the off-site emergency plan is under the jurisdiction of the regulatory body which is the lead technical agency to handle any radiological emergency at national level under the Directive No. 20, National Security Council.
 Emergency drill is performed at least twice a year.
-In year 2007, two exercises have been done where the first exercise was done at RTP building and the second was done at the Waste Treatment Centre.